Do Not Go Gentle Into that Good Night

 • The experiments that work, and the ones that don’t

-This is a living document; not theory but actual practice.
+This is a living document; not theory, but actual practice.

 Why Document It Publicly?

-Because private goals are easy to abandon and public goals require integrity.
+I’m documenting publicly because private goals are easy to abandon and public goals require integrity.
 There’s also something powerful about showing the process, not just the highlight reel.
-Too many fitness and lifestyle channels are either 25-year-olds at genetic peak… or influencers selling illusions.
+Too many fitness and lifestyle channels are either 25-year-olds at genetic peak, or influencers selling illusions.
 I’m not selling perfection.
-I’m going to document effort.
+I’m going to document effort and outcome.
+I’m going to show what works and what doesn’t.
+If something improves my effort measurably, you’ll see it.
+If a product or service helps or fails to help, you’ll see that too.

 The Philosophy

-Aging is inevitable bit decay is negotiable and there is a difference.
+Aging is inevitable but decay is negotiable and there is a difference.
 We may not control time, but we absolutely control adaptation.
 Strength training, nutrition, recovery, hormonal awareness, risk management and strategic indulgence are all part of the playbook now.

 Who This Is For

-If you’re in your late 40’s or 50’s and you feel:
+If you’re in your late 40’s, 50’s, 60’s or beyond and you feel:

 • Less energetic than you used to